gissehel/baseimage-docker/README.md

 # A minimal Ubuntu base image modified for Docker-friendliness

+*Disclamer* : This repository is a clone of [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) in order to provide a trusted build

 Baseimage-docker is a special [Docker](http://www.docker.io) image that is configured for correct use within Docker containers.
 It is Ubuntu, plus modifications for Docker-friendliness.
 You can use it as a base for your own Docker images.

 Baseimage-docker is available for pulling from [the Docker registry](https://index.docker.io/u/phusion/baseimage/)!